Participating in Sports in Germany

 This includes road bikes, racing bikes, commuting bikes, e-bikes, mountain bikes, tandems and even family bikes (those with trailers for dogs or children).

-I bought a so-called Light-Tourer e-bike in July 2019, and with this discovered an entire new perspective of living and traveling in Germany.
+I bought a so-called Light-Tourer e-bike in July 2019, and with this discovered an entirely new perspective on living and travelling in Germany.

 In 24 months I’ve cycled more than 5000 of leisure training kilometres and incidentally found a very fulfilling ‘hobby’.

-I haven’t yet participated in cycle races in Germany, as I just enjoy the traveling and exploring part of it.
+I haven’t yet participated in cycle races in Germany, as I just enjoy the travelling and exploring part of it.

 Don’t feel offended when you are easily overtaken by a small grey-haired lady on a bike on a steep incline while you’re sweating your way up – she probably just has more experience and a stronger e-bike.